-{\bf Quantum lozenge tiling}.
-Our model of lozenge tiling on a triangular lattice $\Lambda$ can be mapped from a model of dimer covering its dual honeycomb lattice $\Lambda^*$, as is shown in Fig.~\ref{fig:conven} (a).
+Lozenge tiling can be viewed as a covering of the faces of triangular lattice, where each tile occupies two adjacent triangular faces and each triangular face of the lattice is covered by one lozenge and one lozenge only.
+We call this triangular lattice $\Lambda$, and its dual, hexagonal lattice $\Lambda^*$.
+Each face of the triangular lattice maps to a vertex in the dual honeycomb lattice, and a lozenge tiling therefore maps to a dimer covering of the hexagonal lattice.
+Our model further allows the lozenge tiles or equivalently dimers on the hexagonal lattice to come in $s^2$ different possible colors, as is shown in Fig.~\ref{fig:conven} (a).
 On each edge of the honeycomb lattice, the local degrees of freedom are either uncovered, or covered by a dimer in one of the $s^2$ internal states.
 Furthermore, the global Hilbert space is constrained by the fully packed dimer covering condition, which means that each vertex is covered by one dimer and one dimer only.
 The constraint can be realized by the Hamiltonian

 where $n_{\boldsymbol{r},\boldsymbol{r}+\boldsymbol{e}_i}$ is the number operator of the dimer living on the edge along the $\boldsymbol{e}_i$ direction at site $\boldsymbol{r}$.
 The constraint of fully packed dimers allows a well-defined height function on the dual triangular lattice.
-We adopt the height change convention as depicted in Fig.~\ref{fig:conven} (b), namely increase by 1 along the positive directions of the three axis and decrease by 1 in their opposite directions, when counting along the edge of a lozenge, accordingly the height changes by $\pm 2$ across the shorter diagonal.
+We adopt the height change convention as depicted in Fig.~\ref{fig:conven} (b), namely the height increases by 1 along the positive directions of the three axis and decreases by 1 in the opposite directions, when counting along the edge of a lozenge.
+Accordingly the height changes by $\pm 2$ across the shorter diagonal.